pilanop/GlobeDock-Bot/README.md

 ## Profanity Filter

-The bot includes a profanity filter to ensure a respectful environment within the group chat.
-When a user sends a message containing offensive language:
+The bot includes a profanity filter to ensure a respectful environment within the group chat When a user sends a message containing offensive language:

 - The bot detects the inappropriate content.
 - Deletes the offensive message.